8LWXpg/typst-ansi-render/README.md

 ### Parameters

-most parameters comes from [`block`](https://typst.app/docs/reference/layout/block/) function, adjust the layout outmost block.

 - `string` - string with ANSI escape sequences
 - `font` - font name or none, default is `Cascadia Code`, set to `none` to use the same font as `raw`
 - `size` - font size, default is `1em`
 - `theme` - theme, default is `vscode-light`
 - `bold-is-bright` - boolean, whether bold text is rendered with bright colors, default is `false`
-- parameters from [`block`](https://typst.app/docs/reference/layout/block/) function with the same default value, change to adjust the outmost layout:
+- parameters from [`block`](https://typst.app/docs/reference/layout/block/) function with the same default value, only affects outmost block layout:
   - `width`
   - `height`
   - `breakable`